 - Thick skin on your legs or feet (uncommon)

-See your primary care doctor if you have Graves’ disease symptoms.
+See your primary care provider if you have these symptoms.
 Your doctor will perform a physical exam and order blood tests.
-If you have Graves’ disease, your doctor will refer you to an endocrinologist, a hormone specialist.
+If you have Graves’ disease, you will be referred to an endocrinologist – a hormone specialist.

-If you are having eye problems, your doctor may also order a CT scan of your eyes.
-Depending on what the results show, your doctor may refer you to an eye doctor.
+If you are also having eye problems, your doctor may order a CT scan of your eyes with a referral to an eye doctor, if necessary.

-You will receive treatment to stop your overactive thyroid from producing too much thyroid hormone.
-Your endocrinologist will recommend one of these options:
+Treatment is focused on stopping your overactive thyroid from producing too much thyroid hormone.
+Your endocrinologist may recommend the following:

 - Beta-blocker medication to decrease symptoms until your hyperthyroidism is under control